Obedine-Flore/Personal_Budget_Manager/README.md

 ## Features
 - Add and categorize expenses.
+- Sort expenses in ascending and descending order
 - Set budget limits for various categories.
 - View expense summaries and budget alerts.
 - Responsive design for both desktop and mobile devices.